survivejs/react-book/manuscript/03_webpack_and_react.md

 * [Decorators](https://github.com/wycats/javascript-decorators) - Example: `@DragDropContext(HTML5Backend)`.
 These annotations allow us to attach functionality to classes and their methods.
 * [Object rest/spread](https://github.com/sebmarkbage/ecmascript-rest-spread) - Example: ``const {a, b, ...props} = this.props`.
 This syntax allows us to easily extract specific properties from an object.

 In order to make it easier to set up the features, I created [a specific preset](https://github.com/survivejs/babel-preset-survivejs-kanban) containing them.
+It also contains [babel-plugin-transform-object-assign](https://www.npmjs.com/package/babel-plugin-transform-object-assign) plugin which allows us to use `Object.assign` without having to worry about shimming it for older environments.

 A preset is simply a npm module exporting Babel configuration.
 Maintaining presets like this can be useful especially if you want to share the same set of functionality across multiple projects.
 Get the preset installed:

 ```bash
 npm i babel-preset-survivejs-kanban --save-dev